Is your sink or bath tub draining slowly? Do you hate using nasty, harsh chemicals to unclog drains?

 The snake can also be used with the water and vinegar and baking soda methods mentioned later in the article.

-2. Dish Soap & Hot Water
+2. Clear a drain with Dish Soap & Hot Water

 Another great natural way to unclog your slow drain is to use dish soap and hot water.
 If the clog is caused by grease, this method will work very well.